RFC: Composite Primary Keys

 - Ensure on-disk layout (Parquet) remains sorted by

-then PK(s), with statistics/bloom filters enabled for PK columns. - Make it easy to use via the
+_tsthen PK(s), with statistics/bloom filters enabled for PK columns. - Make it easy to use via the

-macro by allowing multiple#[record(primary_key)]
+#[derive(Record)]macro by allowing multiple#[record(primary_key)]fields.

 Non-Goals (for this RFC)